News and Statistics

 Attributes of Almas Caviar

 • Visuals: Almas Caviar is famed for its striking white-to-pale gold hue.
-The eggs are sizeable, lustrous, and possess a firm consistency that sets them apart from other caviar varieties.
+The eggs are sizable, lustrous, and possess a firm consistency that sets them apart from other caviar varieties.

 • Flavour Profile: The taste of Almas Caviar is exceptionally opulent and creamy, with a subtle nutty undertone that entices the taste buds.
 This caviar culminates in a delightful buttery aftertaste, making it a preferred choice among aficionados.